yusuf-musleh/Expense-Tracker/README.md

 * username: will_smith, password: willpassword, (Admin User)
 * username: tom_jones, password: tom_jonespassword, (Normal User)

-The only difference between admin users and normal users, is that admin users are able to view all saved expenses from all useres.
+The only difference between admin users and normal users, is that admin users are able to view all saved expenses from all users.